 For customers who have had their electricity service disconnected, deposits are often required if not mandatory.
-In this type of situation, in addition to the deposit, the customer will need to pay the past-due amount, disconnection and re-connection fees.
+In this type of situation, in addition to the deposit, the customer will need to pay the past-due amount and perhaps even disconnection and re-connection fees.
 The amount of the deposit varies by company, but can range often reach hundreds of dollars.

-The good news is, in most situations, the deposit is credited back to the customer’s account if they make continuous, on-time payments for a defined period of time.
+The good news is that in most situations, a deposit paid to a company is credited back to the customer’s account if they make continuous, on-time payments for a defined period of time.
 Other companies may give the deposit back at the end of the contract.

 Letter of Guarantee